What is Micronised Linseed?

 It is the high, health-giving natural source of omega 3 content of linseed which makes it vital to add to the diets of all horses at a low level in winter or to those horses which are on either a reduced grass diet or no grass at all.
-Omega 3 fats are essential in the diet meaning that the horse must get them from the food it eats.
+Omega 3 essential fats are essential in the diet meaning that the horse must get them from the food it eats.

 Linseed, in its raw state, contains the enzyme Linase, which, in moist conditions, can trigger the release of hydrogen cyanide.
-This micronised product however not only enhances feed value and palatability, but also destroys Linase, so that the resulting product can be fed directly and safely to horses.
+This micronised product however not only enhances feed value and palatability but also destroys Linase, so that the resulting product can be fed directly and safely to horses.

 Below are some of the health benefits of feeding micronised linseed:

 - Micronised to maintain Omega-3

 Which type of Linseed is best?

 Linseed oil, linseed meal or linseed?
 We always recommend feeding the whole linseed, as opposed to linseed meal or linseed oil.
 Linseed oil does not contain the important fibre and unless it has been cold-pressed, is often extracted using chemical solvents.
 Similarly, linseed expeller (linseed meal) is the by-product of the extraction process, where the meal is left over after the linseed oil has been extracted.
 The best option, for optimum health benefits, is always to feed linseed in its whole natural form.

 Free from any prohibited substances as defined under Jockey Club and FEI rules.